chrisgebert/open_alex_snapshot/README.md

 In this example, `duckdb` read the compressed json file of 492 MB into an object in memory in about 10 seconds.

-It's easy to see how we can iterate over the list of file paths from the manifest and use `duckdb`'s COPY or CREATE TABLE commands to insert these files into a persisted `.duckdb` database that we can store locally.
+It's easy to see how we can use a process like this to iterate over the list of file paths from the manifest and use `duckdb`'s COPY or CREATE TABLE commands to insert these files into a persisted `.duckdb` database that we can store locally.

-# 3. Explore a small sample of the records in these snapshot files to see how things are structured
+## 3. Explore a small sample of the records in these snapshot files to see how things are structured

-Let's limit the total number of records we're looking at just to understand how these files are
+Let's limit the total number of records we're looking at just to understand how these files are structured.

 ```
 import duckdb